PyPSA-Earth

 PyPSA-Earth: A Global Sector-Coupled Open-Source Multi-Energy System Model

-PyPSA-Earth is capable to provide the modelling evidence needed to translate implications behind energy scenarios into the regional actions.
-By making this tool openly available, we aim to foster collaboration, innovation, and informed decision-making that leads to sustainable and efficient energy solutions worldwide.
+PyPSA-Earth is capable of providing the modelling evidence needed to translate the implications of energy scenarios into actionable regional strategies.
+By making this tool openly available, we aim to foster collaboration, innovation, and informed decision-making to support sustainable and efficient energy solutions worldwide.

-PyPSA meets Earth is a free and open source software initiative aiming to develop a powerful energy system model for Earth.
+PyPSA meets Earth is an independent research initiative developing a powerful energy system model for Earth.
 We work on open data, open source modelling, open source solver support and open communities.
 Stay tuned and join our mission - We look for users, co-developers and leaders!
-Check out our website for results and our projects.
-Happy coding!

 The diagram below depicts one representative clustered node for the sector-coupled model with its generation, storage and conversion technologies.